I’ve spent the better part of the last 10 years telling any small business owner that would listen that marketing isn’t really that complicated.

 6) Lead conversion is a system – Lead conversion as a repeatable sales process and customer experience

-The thing about an effective marketing system, such as the one described above, is that it eliminates the need to sell – at least in the traditional sense of the word.
-When you educate, build trust and create engagement all that’s left to do is show prospects how they can get the result you’ve shown them.
+An effective marketing system, such as the one described above, is that it eliminates the need to sell – at least in the traditional sense of the word.
+When you educate, build trust, and create engagement, all that’s left to do is show prospects how they can get the result you’ve shown them.
 More on this . . .

 7) Live by the calendar – You’re never done, simply operate the system over and over again

-Once you build the various elements of your marketing system you must map it out on a calendar, test, analyze, tweak and improve it continuously.
+Once you build the various elements of your marketing system, you must map it out on a calendar, test, analyze, tweak and improve it continuously.
 For some, simply carving out the time to create new processes and putting in the effort to develop new marketing behaviors must become a habit before any progress can be made.
-It’s a long-term game, you’re never done, just deal with it every day.
+It’s a long-term game, and you’re never done; just deal with it every day.
 More on this . . .

 I’ve taken every element of this system and turned it into an online course that any business can apply to build a marketing system.
-Each element is presented in step-by-step lessons that include video, workbooks, worksheets, examples and resources.
+Each element is presented in step-by-step lessons that include videos, workbooks, worksheets, examples, and resources.
 We continue to work on it and improve it and add to it as new tools and tactics arise.